TritonDataCenter/manta/docs/user-guide/storage-reference.md

 unreasonable anyway.

 There is no default API rate limit imposed upon you, however the system reserves the right to throttle requests if necessary to protect the system.
 For high-volume web assets, you should use it as a content delivery network (CDN) origin.

 All REST APIs are modeled as streams.
 They are designed to let you iterate through result sets without consuming too much memory.
 For example, listing a directory returns newline separated JSON objects as opposed to an array or large XML document.

 ## Durability

 By default, the system stores two copies of your object.
-These two copies are placed in two different datacenters.
+These two copies are placed in two different data centers.
-The system relies on ZFS RAID-Z to store your objects, so your durability is actually greater than two would imply.
+The system relies on ZFS RAID-Z to store your objects, so the durability is actually greater than two would imply.
-Your data is erasure encoded across a large number of disks on physically separate machines.

 You are billed for exactly the number of bytes you consume in the system.
 For example, if you write a 1MB object with the default number of copies (2), you will be billed for 2MB of storage each month.
 You can store anywhere from 1 to 6 copies.
-When the number of copies requested is greater than one, the system  ensures that *at least* two copies are placed in two different datacenters, and then stripes the other copies across datacenters.
+When the number of copies requested is greater than one, the system ensures that *at least* two copies are placed in two different data centers, and then stripes the other copies across data centers.
-If any given datacenter is down at the time, you may have copies unbalanced with extra replicas in fewer datacenters, but there will always be at least two datacenters with your copy of data.
+If any given data center is down at the time, you may have copies unbalanced with extra replicas in fewer data centers, but there will always be at least two data centers with your copy of data.
-This allows you to still access your data in the event of any one datacenter's failure.
+This allows you to still access your data in the event of any one data center failure.